-RND/ to consider ‘The Art World’™ – via a tweet, Martin Creed’s “Work No. 227: The lights going on and off” and a paraphrased transcript of Brian Eno’s ironic 1995 Turner Prize speech
+RND/ to consider ‘The Art World’™ – via a tweet, Martin Creed’s “Work No. 227: The lights going on and off” along with a paraphrased transcript of Brian Eno’s ironic 1995 Turner Prize speech:

 Good evening.
 You’ll have to forgive me, I’ve got a technical problem with my voice.
 I hope you can hear me.

 The Turner Prize is justly celebrated for raising all sorts of questions in the public mind about art, and its place in our public life.
 Unfortunately however, the intellectual climate surrounding the fine arts tends to so vaporous and self satisfied, that few of these questions are ever actually addressed, let alone answered.